Gigi Hadid

-Jelena Noura "Gigi" Hadid (/ˈdʒiːdʒi həˈdiːd/ JEE-jee-_-hə-DEED; born April 23, 1995) is an American model and television personality.
-In November 2014, she made her debut in the Top 50 Models ranking at Models.com.
+Jelena Noura "Gigi" Hadid (/ˈdʒiːdʒi həˈdiːd/ JEE-jee-_-hə-DEED; born April 23, 1995) is an American fashion model and television personality.
 In 2016, she was named International Model of the Year by the British Fashion Council.
-Over the span of four years, she has made 35 appearances on international Vogue magazine covers.
+Throughout her career, Hadid has made at least 50 appearances in international Vogue.
+Models.com ranks her as one of the "New Supers".
+Since 2017, Hadid has been one of the highest-paid models in the world, earning $20 million.

-Born in Los Angeles, Hadid began her career as a child model for Baby Guess.
+Born in Los Angeles, she began her career as a child model for Baby Guess.
 She signed to IMG Models in 2013 and made her New York Fashion Week debut the next year.
-She has appeared in numerous high fashion campaigns and editorials, and is a spokesmodel for Maybelline.
+Hadid has appeared in numerous high fashion campaigns and editorials, and is a spokesmodel for Maybelline.

 Early life

-Jelena Noura Hadid was born on April 23, 1995, in Los Angeles, California, to Palestinian Jordanian real-estate developer Mohamed Hadid and Dutch former model Yolanda Hadid (née Van den Herik).
-Through her father, she claims descent from Daher Al Omer, Prince of Nazareth and Sheik of Galilee.
-She has a younger sister, Bella, and a younger brother, Anwar, both of whom are also models.
-She also has two older paternal half-sisters; Marielle and Alana.
+Jelena Noura Hadid was born on April 23, 1995, in Los Angeles, California, to Palestinian–American real-estate developer Mohamed Hadid and Dutch former model Yolanda Hadid (née van den Herik).
+Through her father, she claims descent from Zahir Al-Umar, Prince of Nazareth and Sheik of Galilee.
+Her younger sister, Bella, and younger brother, Anwar, are also models.
+Additionally, she has two older paternal half-sisters, Marielle and Alana.
+In May 2025, Hadid and her sister Bella announced in a statement that they have a younger half sister through their father named Aydan Nix.
+They shared that they connected with Nix in late 2023.
+Nix was welcomed by her mother, Terri Hatfield Dull, after a brief relationship with Mohamed that came after his divorce from Yolanda.
 She and her siblings were raised on a ranch in Santa Barbara.
 The family moved to Beverly Hills after ten years.
+Hadid has stated that "Gigi" was a childhood nickname that was also used by her mother while growing up in the Netherlands.
+She began using it in school to avoid confusion with a girl in her class named "Helena".

-In 2013, Hadid graduated from Malibu High School, where she was captain of the school's varsity volleyball team, as well as an equestrian.
+In 2013, Hadid graduated from Malibu High School, where she was captain of the varsity volleyball team, as well as an equestrian.
 After high school, she moved to New York City to study criminal psychology at The New School.
 She suspended her studies to focus on her modeling career.

 Career

 1997–2012: Early work

-Hadid's modeling career began when she was two years old after being discovered by Guess co-founder Paul Marciano.
-She started modeling for Baby Guess before stopping to concentrate on school.
-She returned to modeling in 2011.
-She resumed working with Marciano, and was named the face of a 2012 Guess campaign.
-She has shot three campaigns with Guess as an adult.
+Hadid's modeling career began when she was two years old, after Guess co-founder Paul Marciano discovered her.
+She appeared in Baby Guess ads before stopping to concentrate on school.
+She returned to modeling in 2011 and then resumed working with Marciano, becoming the face of a 2012 Guess campaign.
+As an adult, she has shot three campaigns with Guess.